NuclearSherwin/NuclearSherwin/README.md

 - 👋 Hi, I’m @Mai Dinh Phong
 - 👀 I’m interested in ... coding
-- 🌱 I’m currently learning ... coding
+- 🌱 I’m currently learning ... coding and english
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...